 2 – Do you have knowledge AND practical experience in Agile?

-I doubt a hockey coach would be hired on a professional league if they have no hockey experience.
+I doubt a hockey coach would be hired in a professional league if they have no hockey experience.
 Or a runner coach.
 Or a piano coach.
-While it’s possible to be a Professional Coach (different thing) without client domain knowledge, an Agile coach is still an Agile and Lean practitioner.
+While it’s possible to be a Professional Coach (a different thing) without client domain knowledge, an Agile coach is still an Agile and Lean practitioner.
 Operative word: practitioner.

 In order to help people with Agile, they need to go through several mindset shifts.
 That means literally changing the way they think about things.
 That’s not easy.